Childcare Inspection

 What is it?

-It is important that a childcare center, childminder location, or preschool is of good quality.
-If you have a childcare organization, your location will therefore be inspected every year by an inspector from the Municipal Health Service (GGD).
+It is important that a childcare center, childminder’s home, or preschool is of high quality.
+If you run a childcare facility, your location is therefore inspected annually by an inspector from the Municipal Health Service (GGD).

 How does it work?

-The GGD inspector will visit unannounced and check whether:
+The GGD inspector will make an unannounced visit to check whether:

-- your educational policy plan is implemented in practice
+• your educational policy is followed in practice

-- there are enough staff members present for the number of children in the daycare center
+• there are enough staff members to accommodate the number of children in the daycare

-The inspector also asks questions to the parent committee.
-The Municipal Health Service (GGD) draws up a report on the inspection.
+The inspector also asks the parent committee questions.
+The GGD prepares a report on the inspection.

 For parents

-The National Childcare Register (LRK) contains details of all childcare organizations that meet the legal requirements at the time of registration.
-You will also find the registration number of each organization here.
-You may need this number if you apply for childcare allowance.
+The National Childcare Register (LRK) contains information on all childcare organizations that meet the legal requirements at the time of registration.
+You will also find each organization’s registration number here.
+You may need this number when applying for childcare benefits.
 You can also download the GGD reports from the LRK website.

 What should I do?

-You must publish the inspection report from the childcare supervisor on your website.
-If you do not have a website, you must make the report available for inspection in a place that is accessible to parents and staff.
+You must post the inspection report from the childcare regulator on your website.
+If you do not have a website, you must make the report available for review in a location accessible to parents and staff.

 Additional information

 If you, as a parent, have a complaint about a childcare organization, you should first take your complaint to the organization itself.
-If you do not receive a response or your complaint is not taken seriously, you can submit your complaint to the Childcare Disputes Committee within three months. .
+If you do not receive a response or your complaint is not taken seriously, you can submit your complaint to the Childcare Disputes Committee within 3 months at .

-Are you, as a parent, experiencing a conflict with a childcare organization?
-If so, you can submit your complaint to the Childcare Complaints Committee Foundation (Stichting Klachtencommissie Kinderopvang) at .
+Are you a parent involved in a dispute with a childcare organization?
+If so, you can file a complaint with the Childcare Complaints Committee (Stichting Klachtencommissie Kinderopvang) at .